Plugins

 • Translations - The plugin is fully translatable.
 You can easily translate it into your language using the provided translations file.
 The plugin currently supports English, Polish and German.

-• Highly customizable - You can easily customize the appearance of your galleries by creating your own views for frontend.
-You can also customize the plugin's configuration file to suit your needs.
+• Highly customizable - You can easily customize the appearance of your galleries through the plugin's flexible configuration API, which allows for panel-specific settings.

 Light mode Dark mode